RISD 150

 RISD & Sotheby’s: Auction & Celebration

-In November 2026, in New York City, RISD will host a landmark auction with the non-profit arm of Sotheby’s—the official kickoff to RISD’s 150th anniversary in 2027—celebrating the creative impact of our alumni.
-Featuring works by renowned artists and designers, including Walton Ford 82 FAV, Tavares Strachan 03 GL, and more to be announced, this event will bring our community together to honor the talent, innovation, and influence that define RISD.
+In November 2026, in New York City, RISD will host a landmark auction with Sotheby’s—the official kickoff to RISD’s 150th anniversary in 2027—celebrating the creative impact of our alumni.
+Featuring works by renowned artists and designers, including Walton Ford 82 FAV, Tavares Strachan 03 GL, and more to be announced, this event will honor 150 years of creative achievement while highlighting the extraordinary impact RISD graduates continue to have on culture, industry, and society.

 MAR 2027